pheeria/dotfiles/README.md

 ## iTerm
 1. Go to `General -> Preferences -> Load Preferences from a custom folder`
 2. Point to `dotfiles/iTerm`
+3. In `Profiles -> Terminal` turn on `Unlimited Scrollback`

 ## Brew

-1. Use `brew bundle dump` to create a dumpfile with all of the currently installed brew packages
+1. Use `brew bundle dump` to create a dumpfile with all of the currently installed brew packages (add `--force` if the file exists)
 2. Use `brew bundle` to install all of the packages in the `Brewfile`
 3. [Tips & Tricks](https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f)